Can Cats Eat Crab? Vet-Reviewed Nutritional Health & Safety Guide

 Cats zero in on any animal proteins they can smell—and they can smell a lot of them—and will start rubbing up against your legs, trying to get a lick of whatever you are having.
 While some cats will certainly go absolutely nuts for a little bit of crab, many parents wonder what foods they can and cannot feed their pet cats.
 It’s natural not to want to feed your cat something that will make them sick.

-It is perfectly okay for your cat to eat some crab in moderation, but only when adequately prepared.
-Here’s the down-low on feeding crab to your cat as an occasional treat.
+It is perfectly okay for your cat to eat some crab in moderation, but only when it’s adequately prepared.
+Here’s the rundown on feeding crab to your cat as an occasional treat.
 However, it would be best to consult with your vet before offering your cat any new food, particularly if they are on a special diet or long-term medication.

 Cat Nutrition 101

 Carnivores have different gut bacteria and lack the ability to naturally break down plant material in their digestive tract.
 So, they don’t get the complete nutrients from plant and vegetation matter.
 At the same time, most vegetation is not necessarily toxic to them.
-They only don’t derive the whole nutrients from the things they eat unless it’s animal matter.
+They just don’t derive the whole nutrients from the things they eat unless it’s animal matter.
+Due to this dietary need, cats have an innate sense of smell tuned to animal protein.

 Cats need a high-protein, low-carbohydrate diet with moderate amounts of fat to thrive.
 Because of their natural biological makeup, they need to consume high amounts of animal proteins, and filling carbohydrates will prompt them to eat fewer proteins.